KhronosGroup/SYCL_Reference/source/iface/queue.rst

 .. list-table::

    * - ``propList``
-     - See `queue-properties`_
+     - See `queue-properties`_.
    * - ``asyncHandler``
-     - Called for asynchronous exceptions, see :ref:`async_handler`
+     - Called for asynchronous exceptions, see :ref:`async_handler`.
    * - ``deviceSelector``
-     - Selects device for queue
+     - Selects device for queue.
    * - ``syclDevice``
-     - Device for queue
+     - Device for queue.
    * - ``syclContext``
-     - Associate queue with the context
+     - Associate queue with the context.
    * - ``clQueue``
-     - Associate queue with OpenCL|trade| queue
+     - Associate queue with OpenCL|trade| queue.

 .. rubric:: Exceptions